Power BI workspace filtering

 • Faster integration testing, as you can filter on a single workspace.

 • Enhanced data security and privacy by excluding workspaces that contain sensitive information.
-Metadata from workspaces that are filtered out by the lineage harvester is not sent to the Collibra Data Lineage service instance for processing.
+Metadata from workspaces that are filtered out by the lineage harvester (deprecated) is not sent to the Collibra Data Lineage service instance for processing.

 • Improve processing times by excluding workspaces dedicated to, for example, development and testing.
 This is especially beneficial for organizations with more than 50,000 workspaces.